CryptoGrampy/xmr-pocket-node/README.md

 # Monero PocketNode - A Monero node for your Android Device.

+## PocketNode Demo Videos:

+Run a node over Tor in under a minute:  https://nitter.net/CryptoGrampy/status/1504534035707670530

+## Overview

-WORK IN PROGRESS.
+THIS IS A WORK IN PROGRESS.
 USE AT YOUR OWN RISK.
-PR'S WELCOME!
+PR'S/FORKS WELCOME!
 RECOMMEND USING ON AN OLD PHONE- NOT YOUR DAILY DRIVER.
 I DON'T KNOW HOW TO WRITE ANDROID APPS.

-This app is meant first and foremost for people with Android phones that have SD slots that are laying in a drawer that can be repurposed into a constantly-plugged-in node.
+This app is meant first and foremost for people with Android phones that have SD slots that are laying in a drawer that can be repurposed into a constantly-plugged-in, extremely low power node.
 I don't recommend using this on internal storage...
 You're taking the internal SSD life into your own hands if you use this feature.

 Important things that probably don't work: